Agora: Trust Less and Open More in Verification for Confidential Computing: Case Study

 \subsubsection{Control-flow Integrity}

 To ensure control-flow integrity (CFI), the target of all control-flow transfers (i.e., jumps, calls, and returns) must point to valid code locations.
-Since direct calls and jumps are trivial to verify, we focus on indirect calls here.
-We also discuss indirect jump and return address safety in the Appendix (\autoref{appx:control-flow}).
+Since direct calls and jumps are trivial to verify, we focus on indirect control flow transfers here.

-\parhead{Indirect Call Safety} According to Lucet's compilation specification, a successfully compiled binary contains a data table called $\tt guest\_table\_0$ in its data section, and its starting address is unique for each binary.
-The table holds many 16-byte aligned (2-qword) entries, where the first qword is irrelevant but the second qword holds a valid function pointer.
-The number of entries is stored at a distinguished address (part of the so-called $\tt lucet\_tables$), which is also unique for each binary.